Prasang-Motwani/pwn.college_prasang/Hello Hackers.md

 - [link 1](https://pwn.college/linux-luminarium/hello/)

 ### Notes:
-I learnt what an argument is ie additional data passed to the command The first word is the command and the subsequent words are arguments Here only one argument "hacker" was asked to be added after the hello command
+I learnt what an argument is ie additional data passed to the command<br>
+The first word is the command and the subsequent words are arguments<br>
+Here only one argument "hacker" was asked to be added after the hello command<br>